csederman/screendl/README.md

 ## Installation

-Most of ScreenDL's dependencies are installed automatically, however, cdrpy requires manual installation.
-We recommend first installing tensorflow and tensorflow-probability mannually prior to the installation of cdrpy as outlined below (<15 minutes):
+Follow the steps below to setup a python virtual environment and install `screendl`.
+Please note that most of ScreenDL's dependencies are installed automatically, however, `tensorflow`, `tensorflow-probability`, and our `cdrpy` library require manual installation as outlined below (<15 minutes):

 1. Setup a new conda environment: